 Note: If you are upgrading from a previous version of Meridium APM, you will not receive the Standard Practice Risk Matrix.
 You will receive only the Default Risk Matrix (and any Risk Matrices that you created manually).
 The Default Risk Matrix will be phased out over the next several releases.
 If you are an existing customer, you should continue using the Risk Matrix that you were using before you upgraded.
 New customers, however, will receive both Risk Matrices but should use the Standard Practice Risk Matrix or create their own Risk Matrix.
-In other words, the Standard Practice Risk Matrix is recommended for customers who are not already using a different Risk Matrix.
+In other words, the Standard Practice Risk Matrix.
 For this reason, the Meridium APM documentation explains the functionality of the Standard Practice Risk Matrix, not the Default Risk Matrix.
 Throughout this documentation, when we use the phrase baseline Risk Matrix, we are referring to the Standard Practice Risk Matrix.
 The Standard Practice Risk Matrix is not set automatically as the default Risk Matrix.
 If you are planning to use it as the default Risk Matrix, you will need to select the Default check box on the datasheet (after clearing the Default check box for the Default Risk Matrix).